lende/127/README.md

 ### Notes

-* `set` is the default operation, and may be omitted
-* When a hostname is already mapped, `set` will simply get its IP
 * Internationalized domain names are converted and stored as [IDNA Punycode] in the hosts-file (for compatibility)
 * There is also a [Go API] provided